 - Know where the insurance and registration paperwork is and ask about how to handle emergencies or getting pulled over by the cops!

 - Does the car take unleaded or diesel gas?
 Most run on diesel but best to check before you depart.

 - Download some podcasts for your in-car entertainment as well as a map of the area to find your way around.

 - A road trip through Morocco can be challenging, so make sure you’re prepared!

 - Check out my other post on all the things I wish I had known before visiting Morocco!

 - A trip to the Sahara Desert should be on everyone’s itinerary even if you only have a week or 9 days in Morocco.

 Eastern Moroccan Road Trip Itinerary

-Ouarzazate is the gateway to the Sahara Desert and the jumping-off point for your Moroccan road trip.
+Ouarzazate is the gateway to the Sahara Desert and the jumping-off point for your Morocco road trip.
 The area surrounding Ouarzazate is also quite famous even though you may not yet realize it.
 The rugged, desolate desert landscape surrounding Ouarzazate has been used in dozens of movies and TV shows.

 The ancient walled city of Ait Ben Haddou to the north Ouarzazate is instantly recognizable as a filming location for the Jewel of the Nile, Gladiator, and Game of Thrones!